uniBank was beyond rehabilitation - BoG

 In addition, amounts totaling GH¢1.6 billion had been granted to shareholders, related and connected parties in the form of loans and advances without due process and in breach of relevant provisions of Act 930.

-The BoG in the press statement explaining the revocation of the license of uniBank said the bank was identified during the
+The BoG in the press statement explaining the revocation of the license of uniBank said the bank was identified during the update in 2016 exercise to be significantly undercapitalized.

-The BoG explained that even though uniBank submitted a capital restoration plan, the plan
+The BoG explained that even though uniBank submitted a capital restoration plan, the plan , yielded no success in returning the bank to solvency and compliance with prudential requirements.

 It added that the Official Administrator appointed for uniBank in March 2018 also found that the bank was beyond rehabilitation.